 Many people ask us how to create an effective and useful project plan template.
-In this article, we will provide a template and explain what exactly a project plan is.
-In this short guide, we will discuss the basics of project planning, what a project plan is, examples, and the basic steps to create it by the help of an infographic.
+In this article, we will provide a template example and explain what exactly a project plan is.
+In this short guide, we will discuss the basics of project planning, what a project plan is, examples, and the basic steps to create it with the help of an infographic.

 When you finish reading this guide, you’ll know how to create a project plan and make it useful in your projects.

 Before to answer this question, let’s discuss what a plan is.
 Basically, a plan is a roadmap that is created to achieve a specific goal.
 Many people create plans for future, business, education and even for their health.
 Anybody makes a plan and lists the critical steps before to start something.
 In a similar manner, organizations, and companies prepare plans steps to list the actions to take to get from A to B. Because they need to understand what their current status is and what their future status will be.

 A project plan is an extensive document that includes project schedule, budget, cost baseline, communication plan to guide both project execution and control.
 As per the definition, we can understand that a project plan does not exactly mean the project schedule.
 It is a comprehensive document that also includes the project schedule.

 Typically, a project plan includes but not limited to the following;